-Pinterest finally launched a suite of parental controls on Tuesday.
+Pinterest finally launched a suite of parental controls.

 After a March 2023 NBC News investigative report that exposed how pedophiles had been using the service to curate image boards of young girls, and a letter from two U.S. Senators, Pinterest launched a suite of features aimed at protecting young users on the platform.